-Unconditional Admit: Two or more years of professional work experience and an undergraduate grade point average of at least 2.7 on a 4 point scale and a GMAT score in the 30th percentile or above.
-An applicant who falls short of either the GPA or GMAT criteria will still qualify for unconditional admission with
+- 1. Unconditional Admit: Two or more years of professional work experience and an undergraduate grade point average of at least 2.7 on a 4 point scale and a GMAT score in the 30th percentile or above. - An applicant who falls short of either the GPA or GMAT criteria will still qualify for unconditional admission with a score of 1000 or more using the following formula: (200 x GPA) + GMAT score.

-- 2. Conditional Admit Level 1: - a.
+2. Conditional Admit - Level 1:

+- a.
 Between one and two years of professional work experience and a score of 1000 or more using the following formula: (200 x GPA) + GMAT score; OR - b.
 Two or more years of professional experience and a score of between 900 and 1000 using the following formula: (200 x GPA) + GMAT score.